Workforce Development and Corporate Partnerships - Kern Center

 Motorcycle Ohio Safety Courses

-Motorcycle Ohio has awarded Terra State Community College an ongoing grant to be a permanent site for motorcycle safety classes.
-Both the Basic Rider Course and the Experienced Rider Course will be offered on weekends beginning in April and running through October.
-For more information call 419.559.2110.
+Motorcycle Ohio has awarded Terra State Community College an ongoing grant to be a permanent training site for motorcycle safety classes.
+Both the Basic Riders Safety and the Returning Riders Safety courses are offered most weekends beginning in March and running until October.
+For more information or for registration visit www.motorcycle.ohio.gov.